 Acaia Pearl Review

-The original version comes in a white color, and once I held it in my hand, I understood that this was a quality product designed to perform perfectly in every single way.
+The original version is available in white and black, and once I held it in my hand, I understood that this was a quality product designed to perform perfectly in every single way.

-It will help you achieve maximum extraction in manual brewing, or measuring your espresso dose precisely.
+It will help you achieve maximum extraction in manual brewing or measure your espresso dose precisely.

-The battery itself is rechargeable via usb and it still works well after all these years.
-Even though the LED display has become a bit dimmer, we can read it easily.
+The battery itself is rechargeable via USB and it still works well after all these years.
+Even though the LED display has become dimmer, we can read it easily.

 After four years of using this scale, my main concern is that the display is a bit difficult to read outdoors and that it’s not completely waterproof.

-In day to day work, this scale gets exposed to both water and coffee.
-However, so far it has withstood everything and done its job really well.One of the main selling points of Acaia scales is that it has Bluetooth connectivity.
+In day-to-day work, this scale gets exposed to both water and coffee.
+However, so far, it has withstood everything and done its job well.One of the main selling points of Acaia scales is that it has Bluetooth connectivity.

 To be honest, I have never found this feature useful for any of the models and only use it to check the battery status.